 Expenses going online

-The University is moving from the paper expense claims form to an online system, SAP Concur, for most expense claims.
+In February/March 2021 the University is moving from the paper expense claims form to SAP Concur eExpenses for most expense claims.
+Social Sciences division will be early adopters of eExpenses to allow for a review before introducing the system more widely.
 For more information please see the eExpenses project webpages

 Claimants must provide the following information: